caulagi/blog/_posts/secret-sauce.md

 Can you guess which of the above technologies didn't have **any errors**?

-No. Try again.
-Take a momemt to think.
+No. Try again; take a moment.

 None of them.
 In other words, all of the above services had occasional errors.
 Yes, even the managed services that were thousands of US dollars every month.